Rocke1001feller/nextjs-subscription-payments/README.md

 Next, in your Vercel deployment settings, add a new **Production** environment variable called `NEXT_PUBLIC_SITE_URL` and set it to the same URL.
 Make sure to deselect preview and development environments to make sure that preview branches and local development work correctly.

-#### [Optional] - Set up redirect wildcards for deploy previews (not needed if you installed via the Deploy Button)

-If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel Integration will have set redirect wildcards for you.
-You can check this by going to your Supabase [auth settings](https://app.supabase.com/project/_/auth/url-configuration) and you should see a list of redirects under "Redirect URLs".

-Otherwise, for auth redirects (email confirmations, magic links, OAuth providers) to work correctly in deploy previews, navigate to the [auth settings](https://app.supabase.com/project/_/auth/url-configuration) and add the following wildcard URL to "Redirect URLs": `https://*-username.vercel.app/**`.
-You can read more about redirect wildcard patterns in the [docs](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).

-If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel Integration will have run database migrations for you.
-You can check this by going to [the Table Editor for your Supabase project](https://supabase.com/dashboard/project/_/editor), and confirming there are tables with seed data.

-Otherwise, navigate to the [SQL Editor](https://supabase.com/dashboard/project/_/sql/new), paste the contents of [the Supabase `schema.sql` file](./schema.sql), and click RUN to initialize the database.

-#### [Maybe Optional] - Set up Supabase environment variables (not needed if you installed via the Deploy Button)

-If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel Integration will have set your environment variables for you.
-You can check this by going to your Vercel project settings, and clicking on 'Environment variables', there will be a list of environment variables with the Supabase icon displayed next to them.

-Otherwise navigate to the [API settings](https://app.supabase.com/project/_/settings/api) and paste them into the Vercel deployment interface.
-Copy project API keys and paste into the `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` fields, and copy the project URL and paste to Vercel as `NEXT_PUBLIC_SUPABASE_URL`.

-Congrats, this completes the Supabase setup, almost there!

 ### Step 3: Configure Stripe